Rockjack00/pdm-project/README.md

 Note: These setup instructions have been tested on Ubuntu 20.04 LTS and 22.04 LTS.
 On other platforms your mileage may vary.

+> An install/setup script is provided, which performs the same steps.
+Use at your own risks!

 We recommend installing this project in a python virtual environment using the standard `venv` python package.
 1. Create the virtual environment and activate it.